lyazidbmd/Steganography/README.md

-# Steganography
+Steganography in PNG Images
-This project implements a method to hide text messages in PNG images using the least significant bit (LSB) technique.
-It supports encoding and decoding of messages, as well as verification via MD5 hashing to ensure data integrity.
-The images are processed in grayscale for efficient bit manipulation.
+This project implements a steganography algorithm that hides text messages within PNG images.
+It leverages bit-level operations to modify the least significant bits (LSB) of image pixels to encode the message, ensuring the hidden data remains undetectable to the human eye.
+The system includes methods for encoding, decoding, and verifying the integrity of the hidden messages using MD5 hashing.
+The project supports image manipulation in grayscale format and offers utilities for file management, bitstream handling, and image loading and saving.
+It is designed to demonstrate the principles of data hiding and digital watermarking.